amirfel4/Bgu-Moodle-Auto-Login/README.md

-# Bgu-Moodle-Auto-Login
+# Bgu Moodle Auto Login
-Chrome extension that automatically log you in
+Chrome extension that automatically logs you in